FelipEspessoto/OneBitCode_3HTML/README.md

 # OneBitCode - Complete Site
-This is an exercise of OneBitCode course's
+This is the last exercise of HTML module's on OneBitCode course's